 Mosaic Automatically Consolidates Data from Multiple Instances of Quickbooks or Xero

-We seamlessly connect siloed financial data and automatically converts foreign currencies to assist with complex intercompany eliminations.
+We seamlessly connect siloed financial data and automatically convert foreign currencies to assist with complex intercompany eliminations.
 And we leverage CurrencyLayer data to calculate each month’s average daily exchange rate and period ending rate for you, eliminating hours of manual effort in spreadsheets.

 Mosaic Makes It Easy to Import Financial Data into NetSuite